morphed

 Prompt: "Chibi anime couple holding hands, cherry blossom background, soft watercolor style, romantic and sweet, Valentine's day aesthetic, surrounded by floating heart shapes"

-A category most prompt guides skip — dark fantasy anime has a large audience and distinct visual language.
+A category most prompt guides skip entirely.
+Dark fantasy anime has a large audience and a distinct visual language that Nano Banana handles well because its lighting engine renders atmospheric effects (fog, volumetric light, fire) convincingly.

 Prompt: "Dark fantasy anime knight in obsidian armor, standing before a massive dragon, volcanic landscape with flowing lava, dramatic upward camera angle, hyper-detailed concept art style, dark and epic atmosphere"